(AllOne sm logo)

 NightCourt.Wikia.com wrote this about Harry:

-"His zany antics and goofball sense of humor were tempered by infinite compassion and sincere belief that everyone had good in them.
+"His zany antics and goofball sense of humor were tempered by infinite compassion and sincere belief that everyone has good in them.
 Harry could be a little self-righteous at times, but more often than not was the moral compass of the show."

 Harry deals with many cases involving problems between two or more people.
 Harry acts as a mediator and tries to help the people work out their problems.